 Kim Talus is a Professor of European Economic and Energy Law at UEF Law School and the Co-Director of the Center for Climate Change, Energy and Environmental Law.
 He is also a Professor of Energy Law at the University of Helsinki.
 His research and consultancy focus is international, comparative and European energy law.
 More specifically, his activities focus on EU energy law and policy and international oil and gas.
 He has published widely in these areas and is a frequent speaker in international conferences.
 He has held teaching positions at University College London, University of Houston and Bonn University.
 He is the Editor-in-Chief for Oil, Gas and Energy Law (www.ogel.org) and a member of the Editorial Board for Journal of World Energy Law and Business.

-Dr. Tom Vanden Borre graduated from Gent University and is Head of Legal, Regulatory and Corporate Affairs at Eni gas&power NV.
-He is also affiliated senior researcher at the Institute for Environmental and Energy Law (IMER) of the University of Leuven where he teaches International and European Energy Law as well as federal energy law and policy.
+Dr. Tom Vanden Borre graduated from Gent University and is Director Policy&Market at Comeos.
+He is also member of the Board of Directors at the Flemish energy regulator (VREG), and affiliated senior researcher at the Institute for Environmental and Energy Law (IMER) of the University of Leuven where he teaches International and European Energy Law as well as federal energy law and policy.
+He is former President of the Board of Directors of the Federal Agency for Nuclear Control (FANC).
 He holds a PhD in Law on "liability and insurance of catastrophic risks (nuclear incidents)" from Maastricht University.
 Before joining Eni, dr. Tom Vanden Borre worked at the European Commission, DG Energy, Unit B2 (Electricity and Gas).
-Before that, he worked as Chief Counsellor to the President of the Commission for the Regulation of Electricity and Gas (CREG), the Belgian federal energy regulator.
-He is also former President of the Board of Directors of the Federal Agency for Nuclear Control (FANC).
+Before working at Comeos, Tom has spent over 20 years working in the energy sector, both in the private and public sector.
+He was Head of Legal&Regulatory Affairs at Eni gas&power NV (formerly Nuon Belgium), he worked as Chief Counsellor to the President of the Commission for the Regulation of Electricity and Gas (CREG), the Belgian federal energy regulator.
 Previously Tom Vanden Borre was Head of the Energy Department of the Federal Minister of Energy's Office; he also was energy advisor to the Belgian Prime Minister (Guy Verhofstadt).
 He started his career as legal counsel at the Belgian Nuclear Research Centre (SCK/CEN) and Biffa Waste Services.
 He is author of several articles on energy and law and policy (European energy policy, nuclear energy, Belgian energy policy,…); he regularly gives lectures at national and international conferences.
 Tom Vanden Borre was member of the expert group on nuclear liability, established by the European Commission in 2011.

 Katelijne Van Hende works as a legal officer at the Environmental Law Centre of the International Union for Conservation of Nature (IUCN).
 Prior to joining IUCN, Katelijne was a lecturer at the School of Energy and Resources of University College London (UCL Australia), where she lectured on Law for Energy and Resources and International Policy and Geopolitics of Energy and Resources.
 Katelijn holds a PhD in law from Aarhus University in Denmark, on offshore wind and grid interconnections in the EU, and holds a Bachelor and Master of Laws from the University of Leuven.